When I was 23, I didn’t know anything skincare except that it was expensive. I was chubby, and I had some acne issues.

 It’s also important to point out that, when present, these studies have been designed by the company itself.
-Clearly, no Government research entity will ever set up a double blind placebo study to make sure claims are substantiated.
+No Government research entity will ever set up a double blind placebo study to make sure wrinkles disappear.
 Still, it’s a promising sign of a company’s good intentions!

-Let me ask you something: when was the last time you read on a magazine about a beauty product that doesn’t work?
-I’m serious.
-Truth is, it never happens.
-Conversely, you’ll find tons of vaguely alleged values.
+When was the last time you read on a magazine about a beauty product that doesn’t work?

-Don’t even make me start on posts you see on social media because those are the worst: fake reviews, influencers who get paid to endorse products they don’t even use, celebrities who dare to swear their flawless visage is due to a miraculous serum.
+Don’t even make me start on social media… those are the worst: fake reviews, influencers who get paid to endorse products they don’t even use, celebrities who dare to swear their flawless visage is due to a miraculous serum.

 When I mention clinical studies, I’m only referring to skincare products whose promises seem a little bit “too much”.
-No need to perform clinical studies for products that only claim to be gentle on the skin or to leave it soft and supple.
-Nobody would ever perform a test to prove that a detergent really cleans.
+No need to perform clinical studies for products that only claim to be gentle on the skin or to leave it soft, supple, and moisturized.

 You shouldn’t trust online reviews and, at the same time, from a consumer’s prospective, statements such as “clinically proven” or “dermatologist approved” are misleading.
 They could refer to almost anything.
-You need to investigate what studies have been performed and what conclusions were drawn from them.
+You need to investigate what studies have been performed and what their conclusions were.